mgkumar138/TDHL_6PA/README.md

 - Single targets - 1pa*
 - Six cue-targets - 6pa*
 - 16 cue-targets - 16pa*
-- Siz cue-targets with cue given only at the start of the trial - wkm*
+- Six cue-targets with cue given only at the start of the trial - wkm*

 and ends with the following nomenclature:
 - Classical Actor Critic with no plasticity (No Plasticity) - *control